MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/groups-naming-policy.md

 - Prefixes and suffixes can contain special characters supported in group name and group alias.
 When the prefixes and suffixes contain special characters that are not allowed in the group alias, they are removed and applied to the group alias.
 So in this case, the prefixes and suffixes applied to group name would be different from the ones applied to the group alias.

-- If you are using Yammer Office 365 connected groups, avoid using the following characters in your naming policy: @, #, [, ], <, and >.
+- If you are using Yammer Office 365 connected groups, avoid using the following characters in your naming policy: @, \#, \[, \], \<, and \>.
 If these characters are in the naming policy, regular Yammer users will not be able to create groups.

-## Custom Blocked Words
+## Custom blocked words

 You can enter a comma separated list of blocked words that will be blocked in group names and aliases.

 The blocked words check is done on the user entered group name.
-So if user enters 'darnit' and 'Prefix_' is the naming policy, 'Prefix_darnit' will fail.
+So if user enters 'darnit' and 'Prefix\_' is the naming policy, 'Prefix\_darnit' will fail.

 No sub-string searches are carried out; specifically, an exact match between the user entered name and the custom blocked words is required to trigger a failure.
 Sub-string search isn't done so that users can use some of the common words like 'Class' even if 'ass' is a blocked word.